cac-t-u-s/cac-t-u-s.github.io/pages/file-io.md

 The basic common lisp functions and notions used for manipulating pathnames are:

 - `make-pathname`: creates a pathname from a file name, extension, and a list of directories given respectively to the keyword arguments `:name`, `:type`, `:directory` (and more).
 E.g. `(make-pathname :directory '(:absolute "dira" "dirb") :name "file" :type "ext")`.
-See also `om-make-pathname` in the note below.
+See also `create-pathname` in the note below.
 - `pathname-name`, `pathname-type`, `pathname-directory` allow accessing the respective parts (name, extension, list of directories) of the pathname.
 - `pathname` converts a string in the equivalent pathname.
 - `namestring` converts a pathname to the equivalent string.
 - `merge-pathnames` facilitates creating pathnames by extending or modifying existing pathnames (see [a detailed description](http://www.lispworks.com/documentation/lw50/CLHS/Body/f_merge_.htm)).
 - `probe-file` tests if a file exists at this pathname.
 - `directory` lists the files and directories contained in a given directory.
-See also `om-directory` in the note below.
+See also `folder-contents` in the note below.

-> **Note:** OM# provides a number of additional facilities designed as higher-level functions on top of the Common Lisp pathnames. `om-make-pathname` and `om-directory` are for instance recommended for use in OM# patches, instead of  `make-pathname` and `directory`.
+> **Note:** OM# provides a number of additional facilities designed as higher-level functions on top of the Common Lisp pathnames. `create-pathname` and `folder-contents` are for instance recommended for use in OM# patches, instead of  `make-pathname` and `directory`.

 ## Input and Output Files in OM#